Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Pope greeting the faithful | ©RDMBP

-But how to see the Pope up close?
-Except in the case of VIPs, authorities or others who may have the honor of greeting the Holy Father personally, most pilgrims and tourists who visit the Vatican have two options to see the Pope in person: the Sunday Angelus (no ticket required, just be in St. Peter's Square at noon) and the Wednesday Papal Audiences, for which tickets are required.
+The Pope is the bishop of Rome and the head of the Catholic Church, the largest Christian community in the world.
+Except in the case of personalities, authorities or other people who may have the honor of greeting the Holy Father personally, most pilgrims and tourists visiting the Vatican have two options to see the Pope in person: the Sunday Angelus (no ticket required, just be at noon in St. Peter's Square) and the Wednesday Papal Audiences, for which tickets are required.
 Here's how to get a ticket:

 The best option